If you spend even a day researching internet marketing strategies, you may be left wondering, "what is a webinar useful for?"

-Below are four types of webinars that capture the attention and lead customers down a journey toward a sale…
+Below are five types of webinars that capture the attention and lead customers down a journey toward a sale.

 Webinars are an excellent lead generation tool.

-They can provide a customer with a ton of valuable content.
-They also allow the marketer to collect data that they can use later.
+On a webinar, you can provide a customer with a ton of valuable content while also collecting data that you can use later on for marketing.